richmahn/en_tn/2ch/front/intro.md

 #### Why are there multiple books which give the history of the kings of Israel? ####

-Though the Books of 1 and 2 Chronicles cover much of the same history as the Books of 1 and 2 Kings, they do not repeat everything.
-The purpose of 1 and 2 Chronicles was not simply to retell the history of Israel and Judah by repeating the books of 1 and 2 Kings.
-Instead, the writers of these books want to reassure the people that Yahweh would still be faithful to his covenant with them.
+The books of Chronicles and the books of Kings told much of the same history, but they are not exactly the same.
+The writers of Chronicles were not simply retelling history.
+They wanted the people to know that Yahweh will still do what he promised in his covenant.

-The Books of 1 and 2 Chronicles focus on David and Solomon and the reformation that Jehoshaphat, Hezekiah, and Josiah accomplished.
-Those reformations were to encourage all the people of Yahweh and their leaders to obey the Law and to honor his covenant with them.
+The writers of 1 and 2 Chronicles wanted the Jews to think carefully about David and Solomon.
+They also wanted the Jews to think about how Jehoshphat, Hezekiah, and Josiah caused their ancestors to repent and to worship Yahweh.
+The writers wanted to encourage the Jews and their leaders to obey the law and to honor God's covenant with them.
 (See: [[rc://en/tw/dict/bible/kt/covenant]])

 ## Part 2: Important Religious and Cultural Concepts ##

 #### What is the role of divine retribution in 1 and 2 Chronicles? ####